 In October 25, 2016 he moved a motion in council to honour the two by naming two streets after them.

-Earlier this week, at Tuesday’s council meeting, members voted to name a street in Beckenham after Private Head.
+During the council meeting members voted to name a street in Beckenham after Private Head.

 Mr Yang, who is also a member of the Gosnells RSL, was told council was actively looking into also naming a street after Private Webster in the near future.